jvalenzuela/atform/doc/source/ref.rst

-Projects vary widely in the type of references and in the desired cross-reference format, therefore, |project_name| itself does *not* create any type of cross-reference file, but rather presents the infomation as a standard Python data structure: a dictionary.
+Projects vary widely in the type of references and in the desired cross-reference format, therefore, |project_name| itself does *not* create any type of cross-reference file, but rather presents the infomation as a standard Python dictionary.
 Exporting that data into any standard file format, such as CSV, is easily accomplished with regular Python utilities.